Chart Color Schemes

 Annandale is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Annandale NSW's population was around 9,913 as of Aug 2025.
-This figure reflects an increase of 449 people from the 2021 Census count of 9,464 people, indicating a growth rate of 4.7%.
-The change is inferred from ABS estimated resident population data of 9,933 as of June 2024 and address validation since the Census date.
-This results in a population density ratio of 6,653 persons per square kilometer, placing Annandale within the top 10% of locations assessed by AreaSearch.
-The area's growth rate exceeded that of its SA3 region at 3.4%, marking it as a growth leader.
+Annandale's population, as of November 2025, is approximately 9,917, reflecting a growth of 453 people since the 2021 Census.
+This increase represents a 4.8% rise from the previously reported figure of 9,464.
+The change was inferred using the estimated resident population of 9,933 as of June 2024 and address validation since the Census date.
+This results in a population density ratio of 6,655 persons per square kilometer, placing Annandale within the top 10% of national locations assessed by AreaSearch.
+The area's growth rate exceeded that of its SA3 region at 3.4%, indicating it as a growth leader.
 Overseas migration contributed approximately 74.8% of overall population gains during recent periods.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections from 2022 using a 2021 base year are employed.
-Growth rates by age group are applied to all areas for years 2032 to 2041.
-By 2041, the area's population is projected to decline by 145 persons according to these methodologies.
-However, specific age cohorts like the 75-84 group are anticipated to grow, with a projected increase of 223 people in this age range.
+For areas not covered by this data, NSW State Government's SA2 level projections are utilized, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+By 2041, the area's population is projected to decrease by 145 persons overall, while specific age cohorts like the 75-84 group are expected to increase by 223 people.

 Frequently Asked Questions - Population